nypeach/garden_journal/PROMPT.md

 8. **"Does this make sense?" means the user wants confirmation you understand**
    - Respond with your understanding and ask clarifying questions if needed
    - Don't just say "yes" - demonstrate comprehension

+9. **When asked "tell me what you see" - ONLY answer that question and STOP**
+   - Do NOT proceed with any work until explicitly told to
+   - Wait for confirmation with "yes, proceed" or similar

 ### File Creation Protocol